mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 As an example, consider the following prompt for image generation: ``a picture of the ocean``.
 This prompt, when fed into an image-generation model such as DALLE-2, generates images of the ocean as expected:

-{% include gallery id="gallery_ocean" layout="third" caption="Images generated with DALLE-2 and the prompt ``a picture of the ocean``" %}
+{% include gallery id="gallery_ocean" layout="third" caption="Images generated with DALLE-2 and the prompt ``a picture of the ocean``." %}

 But what is an allowable perturbation to the prompt?
 In this post, we'll consider a two simple requirements:
 1. The attacker is allowed to prepend a small number of tokens to a normal prompt, but cannot otherwise change the original prompt.
 2. The attacker cannot use tokens related to the target class that they are trying to induce in the downstream classifier.
 This will exclude trivial and obvious modifications that simply prepend the classification target, which would appear very suspicious.
+For example, if our target class is ``dog``, we would prevent the prepended tokens from including tokens such as ``labrador`` or ``puppy``.

-These restrictions limit the "perceptibiity" of the change.
+These restrictions limit the "perceptibility" of the change.
 In other words, an adversarial prompt is one that prepends a small number of tokens that appear unrelated to the target class.
 This presents a challenge for the attacker: the adversarial prompt must override the original prompt without direct modifications, and with a small number of tokens!

 For example, suppose we want DALLE-2 to generate pictures of planes instead of the ocean.
 Consider prepending three tokens ``pegasus yorkshire wwii`` to the original prompt, resulting in the adversarial prompt ``pegasus yorkshire wwii a picture of the ocean``.
 This results in the following images: